dreamhead/moco/moco-doc/apis.md

 ### Version
 **@Since 0.8**

-With "req.version", request version can be retrieved in template.
+With `req.version`, request version can be retrieved in template.

 The following example will return response version as content.

 * Java

 ```java
 server.request(by(uri("/template"))).response(template("${req.version}"));
 ```

 * JSON

 ```json
 {
     "request": {